Pini Dunner: Early life

 Dunner was born in London, UK.
-His father, Aba Dunner (1937-2011), was a prominent Jewish community activist, renowned for his work on behalf of European Jewry.
+His father, Aba Dunner (1937-2011), was a Jewish community activist, acting on behalf of European Jewry.
 His grandfather, Rabbi Josef Hirsch Dunner (1913-2007), was the last Chief Rabbi of East Prussia before World War II, and later presiding Rabbi of the Union of Orthodox Hebrew Congregations in London, where he led the strictly orthodox community for over 50 years.

 Dunner spent his early years in the North London neighborhood of Stamford Hill.
 In 1976 his family moved to Golders Green, a suburb in North West London with a large Jewish community.